Palm Springs Tram Discount Tickets $18.95 + Visitor Tips

 Tip #3: Bring a Gum

-Ascending to 8516 feet can really put pressure in your ear.
-It’s especially uncomfortable for kids.
+Ascending to 8516 feet can put pressure on your ear, It’s especially uncomfortable for kids.
 The trick is to bring a pack of gum and chew it as the tram climbs to the Mountain Station.
 Get this non-mint gum for the kids.

 The Palm Springs Tram Elevation is 2,643 feet at Valley Station where parking, ticketing, and tram station is located and 8,516-foot level at Mountain Station where the tram lands at Mt San Jacinto State Park and Wilderness.